Trusted WordPress tutorials, when you need them most.

 A WordPress post with multiple categories

-Every time you create a category, WordPress automatically creates a page for that category.
+The problem is that using multiple categories can create duplicate content and harm your SEO rankings.
+This is due to the fact that every time you create a category, WordPress automatically creates a page for that category.
 This page shows all the posts that are assigned to that category.

 If you add multiple categories to a single post, then the post will appear on multiple category pages, creating duplicate content.

 Even worse, some themes show the full post on the category page rather than displaying a post excerpt.
-As a result, your site may show the entire same post multiple times.
+As a result, your site may show the same post multiple times.

-Search engines such as Google don’t want to show duplicate content in its results, so your pages may not appear in relevant searches.
+Search engines such as Google don’t want to show duplicate content in their results, so your pages may not appear in relevant searches.
 For more on this topic, please see our guide on SEO best practices for sorting your content.

 With that being said, you may want to enforce one category per post in WordPress.